 The reason for the discrepancy is that the questions were framed to ask whether or not the respondent would support another new tax to pay for the additional road and storm drain maintenance expenses as opposed to simply asking if the City should do what is right: Treat all residents equally and take responsibility for storm water collected on public property.

 Because of the way the questions were worded, 25 percent strongly objected.
 This applied even to those respondents living on private roads who would benefit from public maintenance of their street.
 They heard "new tax" and voiced an objection.
 Excluding those responses, two thirds of respondents approved of allowing private roads to become public and assuming maintenance responsibility for public storm drains running across private property.

-While ultimately it will cost more to support more roads and storm drains, it is premature to ask if people are willing to pay more because at this point the City has no idea how much more it will actually cost.
+While ultimately it will cost more to maintain all roads providing public access to homes and storm drains transporting water collected on public streets across private property, it is premature to ask if people are willing to pay more because at this point the City has no idea how much more it will actually cost.
 It is known that the City currently does not have the funds available to maintain the roads and storm drains it does take responsibility, but it is unknown if the cost to maintain all roads and storm drains carrying city water would be an additional 5 percent or 50 percent.